 Princeton Tec Vizz

-In high-power mode, the 165-lumen LED in the Vizz throws a powerful beam that Princeton Tec claims projects 90 meters, which I don’t doubt; when I backpacked in to the Big Boulder Lakes in Idaho’s White Clouds Mountains after dark, and took a 6.4-mile evening hike from our campsite in the Glacier Peak Wilderness to Image Lake, the beam projected at least 200 feet (60 meters).
-But it also puts out a wider beam in the bright mode than some competitors, illuminating the forest on both sides of the trail—very helpful when hiking or especially running or mountaineering in the dark.
+In high-power mode, the 420-lumen Maxbright LED in the Vizz throws a powerful beam that Princeton Tec claims projects 78 meters (256 feet).
+When I backpacked to the Big Boulder Lakes in Idaho’s White Clouds Mountains after dark, took a 6.4-mile evening hike from our campsite in the Glacier Peak Wilderness to Image Lake, and wore it walking around a meadow campsite in Glacier National Park, the beam projected at least 200 feet (60 meters).

 Two white LED bulbs cast a broad flood beam with a range that PTec claims is 24 meters, or almost 80 feet.
 I found the blood beam illuminated the forest on both sides of the trail for farther than I needed it to, which is very helpful when hiking or especially running or climbing in the dark.
 The red mode does not have a strobe option.

 Like many leading ultralight headlamps, the Vizz is rated waterproof down to a meter for 30 minutes (IPX7).
 It has impressive max burn times of up to 110 hours for the white spot beam, 104 hours for the white flood beam, and 150 hours in red mode.
 More importantly, its regulated LEDs mean that the Vizz maintains constant brightness for as long as the batteries hold enough voltage, meaning that its brightness does not slowly fade as the batteries lose juice.

 The Vizz uses three AAA batteries and is not rechargeable.
 Turning a small screw opens the battery chamber, and I could loosen and tighten it with my fingers.
 Lastly, the head strap is comfortable whether on the move or lying on my back reading.